 TBE agreements and land trusts each come with their own set of benefits.
 These benefits can be used in conjunction with one another when the beneficiary is established as the TBE (the legal third person created by the agreement) as opposed to one or the other spouse.

-Those who create a land trust in this manner can insulate their assets from creditors while essentially hiding their identity as the legal owner of the property.
+Those who set up a land trust in this manner can insulate their assets from creditors while essentially hiding their identity as the legal owner of the property.
 In addition, they can establish a beneficiary without needing to file paperwork with public records.
 Furthermore, they can retain tax advantages should they qualify for any.

 There are a handful of states that allow TBE for married couples, but not every state does.
 In addition, using a TBE as the primary way to protect an asset from creditors can backfire.
 Anything can happen before a judge, and if a creditor’s lawyer can convince the judge that the TBE was only created for the purpose of defrauding creditors, a judge might throw out the TBE.